Königrufen: Cards

 Königrufen uses the basic Tarock pack with a reduced number of cards – the full Tarock pack contains 78 cards.
 The 54-card pack is divided into two groups: 22 tarocks and 32 suit cards.

-The card design is that of the Industrie und Glück series, which, conceived in 1824, developed into the standard design for Austrian tarock cards in the 19th century.
-Some of the motifs are from older tarock series, such as the Pagat and Sküs from the Chinese Tarock (Chinesentarock) pack, others from the Nationality Tarock (Nationalitätentarock) series, which portray Austrian folk in their traditional costumes, or from an Occupations Tarock (Berufetarock) pack.
+The card design is that of the Industrie und Glück series, which, conceived in 1815 from replacing motives of the Chinese Tarock (Chinesentarock), developed into the standard design for Austrian tarock cards in the 19th century.
+Some of the motifs are from older tarock series, such as the Pagat and Sküs still from the Chinese Tarock pack, others from the Nationality Tarock (Nationalitätentarock) series, which portray Austrian folk in their traditional costumes, or from an Occupations Tarock (Berufetarock) pack.
 Today Type Five (from 1860) and Type Six (from 1890) of the Industrie und Glück series are still in use.

 Tarocks

 Of the 22 tarocks, numbers I to XXI are sequentially numbered with Roman numerals; only the highest, the Sküs, is unmarked.
 They assume the role of permanent trumps or atouts: in almost all games (apart from the Suit contracts) they trump the suit cards.

 Six tarocks play a special role and are thus given names.
 Cards I to IIII are commonly called Birds (Vogerl or Vögel):